Frequently Asked Questions

 You may therefore request that a letter grade be changed to CA on your transcript.
 See the question on how course grades work under the No Detriment policy for more details on what CA means.
 Remember that this will not affect the calculation of your degree, only how individual course results appear on your transcript.

 If so, please contact your School.
 But remember, we believe in most cases it will be better to have an academic grade and the following applies:

-Your grade can only be changed to CA if some of your course assessment was scheduled between 15 March and 11 September 2020.
-If your course grade has been calculated from assessments taken before or after the period of the pandemic, then it cannot be changed to CA.
+- Your grade can only be changed to CA if some of your course assessment was scheduled between 16 March 2020 and 11 September 2020.
+If your course grade has been calculated from assessments taken before or after the No Detriment period, then it cannot be changed to CA.

 - Once a grade has been altered to CA it cannot be reversed after graduation.
 In some situations – such as entry to postgraduate degrees, especially outside of the United Kingdom – a non-letter grade may be less helpful for you than a letter grade.
 It is generally better for you to have as much evidence as possible on your transcript rather than remove any grades.

-- Your overall degree result (eg a First, 2.1, Merit, Distinction, etc) will not be based on course grades but instead on your assessment components in line with the No Detriment policy (for more details, see here for Honours students and here for Masters students), so changing your course grade will have no effect whatsoever on your final degree outcome.
+- Your overall degree result (e.g. a First, 2.1, Merit, Distinction, etc) will not be based on course grades from the No Detriment period but instead on your assessment components in line with the No Detriment policy, so changing your course grade will have no effect whatsoever on your final degree outcome.
 Also, references from your lecturers will also be based on your GPA and your individual assessment results and so changing a course grade will not be of benefit to you for references.